Kona, Hawaii

 This gallery contains 1 photo.

-Updated: 8 Nov 2022 Calendar Showing Available Seats The most reliable place to see available class dates and seats for Wet Rocks classes is here.
+Last Updated: 8 Dec 2024 Calendar Showing Available Seats The most reliable place to see available class dates and seats for Wet Rocks classes is here.
 Feel free to email us to add a class as well!
-Update on upcoming Wet … Continue reading
+Update on upcoming Wet Rocks Diving class seats and … Continue reading